 Lentils – For a Low Cost Meal

-Lentils are a fabulous low cost ingredient in many recipes.
-They are versatile and can be used in many ways.
-As people continue to feel the pinch with incomes staying the same or falling, at least in real terms, many families are on the look out for easy and nutritious meals.
-This lentil bake recipe costs around £2.50 for four servings and is very quick and easy to make, too.
+Lentils are a fabulous low cost ingredient in many fabulous meals.
+They are extremely versatile and can be used in many different ways.
+As people continue to feel the pinch with incomes staying the same or falling in real terms, many families are on the look out for easy and nutritious, low cost meals.
+This lentil bake recipe is cheap to make at around £2.50 for four servings and it is very quick and easy too.
 And if you are cooking for one or two people, the extra portions will keep easily in the fridge or freezer to be reheated when required – or even be used for lunch the next day!

 Lentils are low cost and highly nutritious and can be used in many tasty dishes.
 This Lentil Bake is a great way to feed a hungry family, easily and economically